html-graph/html-graph.github.io/content/connectable-ports.md

 {{< /ref-target >}}

-There is a good example of reasonable connection type resolver, which resolvers direct connection when "out" port gets grabbed, and reverses connection when "in" port gets grabbed:
+There is a good example of reasonable connection type resolver, which resolves direct connection when "out" port gets grabbed, and reverses connection when "in" port gets grabbed:

 {{< code lang="javascript" >}}